 Recommendations for prenatal monitoring depend on the severity of polyhydramnios, based on AFI:

 AFI ≥ 30 cm (which increases risk of fetal death): Prenatal monitoring should begin as early as 32 weeks or whenever it is diagnosed thereafter; it should include nonstress testing at least once a week.
 However, such monitoring has not been proved to decrease the fetal death rate.

-AFI ≥ 24 to < 30 cm: Prenatal monitoring with nonstress testing is no longer recommended (1 Treament reference Polyhydramnios is excessive amniotic fluid; it is associated with maternal and fetal complications.
-Diagnosis is by ultrasonographic measurement of amniotic fluid.
-Maternal disorders contributing... read more ).
+AFI ≥ 24 to < 30 cm: Prenatal monitoring with nonstress testing is recommended (1 Treament reference Polyhydramnios is excessive amniotic fluid; it is associated with maternal and fetal complications.
+Diagnosis is by ultrasonographic measurement of amniotic fluid volume.
+Management is by treating... read more ).